-BUT there is an even bigger question than the technicalities of the Freedom of Information Act, important though they are.
+But there is an even bigger question than the technicalities of the Freedom of Information Act, important though they are.

 If there is to be freedom, it is freedom for what?

+Freedom for what?
 Freedom for the clandestine taping of calls to a therapist?
 Freedom for snooping on children at school?
 Freedom to pay for a video of the Princess of Wales and her supposed lover?
 Freedom to trespass in hospital wards?
 Freedom to ridicule a Minister because she has put on weight?

-Freedom is an opportunity; the eternal vigilance required for liberty is also required to frustrate the misuse of liberty.
+Freedom is an opportunity; the eternal vigilance required for liberty is also required to frustrate its misuse.

-Having now lived and worked in the United States for more than a decade, I am troubled by the present state of the free press in America.
-A decline in standards of reporting and especially in the frequency, quality and range of investigative journalism is discernible, with a sharp rise in public disaffection with the press.
-Let me emphasise at the outset that fine original reporting and investigations are still to be found in the New York Times, in the intellectual magazines, The New Yorker and The

-Atlantic, and occasionally in the regional press, and there is unexceptional routine reporting from C-Span, the PBS news hour and CNN.
-But generally several things seem to be happening.
+Having now lived and worked in the United States for more than a decade, I am troubled.
+A decline in standards and in the frequency, quality and range of investigative journalism is discernible, with a sharp rise in public disaffection with the press.
+Let me emphasize at the outset that fine original reporting and investigations are still to be found in the New York Times, in the intellectual magazines, The New Yorker and Atlantic, and occasionally in the regional press, and there is unexceptional routine reporting from C-Span, the PBS news hour and CNN.
+But generally several things seem to be happening:

-Tabloid values now suffuse the press in ways unthinkable a decade ago.
+1. Tabloid values now suffuse the press in ways unthinkable a decade ago.
 Complex stories are squeezed into good-guy, bad-guy formats.
-A significant degradation began when television news programmes became a profit centre.
-Bill Paley, the founder of CBS, always said it would be a lamentable day if that happened.
-Well, it is now around dusk on that lamentable day.
+A significant erosion began when network television news, as well as documentary television, became a profit center and began to chase the lowest common denominator.
 Sam Donaldson is no Walter Cronkite.

-The 1964 Sullivan ruling that transformed libel laws in the US in the favour of the media was a progressive and necessary reform, but it has been abused.
+2. Sullivan was a progressive and necessary reform, but it has been abused.
 It is one thing to facilitate criticism and exposure of public officials in the public interest.
-It is another to dilute 'public official' to 'public figure' and so remove the right to a reputation from anyone who happens to have had five minutes of fame.
+It is another to dilute "public official" to "public figure" and so remove the right to a reputation from anyone who happens to have had five minutes of fame.